Economic history of France: Agricultural improvement

 From the 1850s onwards, French agriculture underwent dramatic structural change, underpinned by several factors.
-Agriculture became more productive due to the increased use of fertilizers and the greater availability of manure (grain yields increased by 50% between 1850 and 1880).
-Farmers replaced the fallowing of land with fodder crops and the sugar beet, which permitted more livestock to be raised.
-In the south, the three-stage system used in northern France replaced the two-stage system, with fodder crops substituted for fallow.
+Agriculture became more productive due to increased use of fertilizers and greater availability of manure.
+Grain yields increased by 50% between 1850 and 1880.
+Farmers replaced the fallowing of land with fodder crops and sugar beets, which permitted more livestock to be raised.
+In the south, the three-stage system used in northern France replaced the two-stage system, with fodder crops substituted for fallowing.
 More livestock provided more income for farmers and more manure.
 In the Paris basin, the introduction of the sugar beet after 1850 drastically increased the productivity of the land; the turnover of a hectare of land in this region rose from 150 to 200 francs in 1840 to 400 francs in 1880.

 Better equipment was also introduced, with the horse plow replacing the swing plow and the scythe replacing the sickle.
 In areas like the Paris basin with large-scale farming operations, capital-intensive tedding machines, reapers, threshers, and mowing machines were introduced between 1873 and 1882.

 Investment in agriculture, previously a sector of the economy starved for capital, also rose.
 This was in part due to the migration of peasants to the towns, motivating employers to introduce improved tools and harvesting machinery to offset the tightening labor market.
 The damaging economic effects of poor harvests were also eliminated in the 1850s, as prices were stabilized.
 This was due substantially to the development of the railways, which provided fast, cheap, and bulk transport for grain and other foodstuffs which helped ensure demand was met across the country.
 This was first demonstrated after the harvest failure of 1846, when the Paris-Orléans line distributed food quickly to the areas it reached, shielding those areas from the catastrophic effects of the harvest failure suffered in other parts of the country.
 By the 1850s the railways had developed to such an extent that they were able to minimize the effects of the poor harvests in 1853 and 1855 throughout the country.